Keen Targhee III Mid - Women's Review

 Weight

-The Targhee III didn't score as well in this metric as they are some of the heavier boots that we tested.
-They weigh 2.09 pounds for a women's size 9 US and 1.8 pounds for a 7.5 US.
-They are relatively heavy due to all the leather in the upper, though that provides more support and durability than a lighter model.
+The Targhee III didn't score as well in this metric as it is one of the heavier boots that we tested, weighing 2 pounds for a women's size 8.5 US.
+The additional weight is due to the leather upper, the substantial toe cap, and the wider base of support, though all those features provide more stability and durability than a lighter model constructed from a polyester mesh.

 Durability

-The same features that make the Targhee III stand out concerning water resistance also make the boot incredibly durable.
+The same features that give the Targhee III stand-out water resistance also make the boot incredibly durable.
 The leather uppers are substantial and burly in their design, and the boots showed very little signs of wear and tear during our testing period.

-This boot also has a durable lacing system, with its laces going right through the leather that makes up the upper.
-This seamless design allows for lots of tension to be placed on the lacing system without risking blowing out an eyelet.
+This boot also has a durable lacing system, with its laces going right through the leather on the upper and metal hooks on the ankle cuff.
+This seamless design allows for lots of tension to be placed on the lacing system without risking blowing out an eyelet or, even worse, ripping a hole in the waterproof upper.

 Should You Buy the Keen Targhee III Mid?

 As one of the better options for a more traditional hiking boot with a reasonable price tag, the Targhee III Mid is a great option.
-They scored well across our test metrics of the best hiking boots for women.
-They're easy to break in, supportive, waterproof, and durable.
+They scored well across most of our test metrics, are easy to break in, waterproof, and durable.
 While not as comfortable, lightweight, or sleek as some of the other high-performing hiking boots that we tested, these boots feature a stiff and supportive design, as well as a protective leather upper that successfully defends against the elements.
 If you're not entirely focused on lightweight performance, it's hard to go wrong here, especially if you have a wider foot.

 What Other Hiking Boots Should You Consider?

 For a more traditional hiking boot at a reasonable price, we don't hesitate to recommend the Targhee III, but there are other boots in our lineup worthy of consideration.
 For example, for a little more investment, the La Sportiva Ultra Raptor II Mid GTX is available and bests the Targhee in all metrics.
-Another alternative that our wider-footed testers love is the lightweight and comfy Topo Athletic Trailventure 2 WP or the Altra Lone Peak ALL-WTHR Mid.
+Another alternative that our wider-footed testers love is the lightweight Altra Lone Peak ALL-WTHR Mid 2.